-India on Monday banned 59 apps with Chinese links, including hugely popular TikTok and UC Browser, saying they were prejudicial to sovereignty, integrity, and security of the country.
+India on Monday banned 59 apps with Chinese links, including hugely popular TikTok and UC Browser, saying they were prejudicial to the sovereignty, integrity, and security of the country.

-The ban, which comes in the backdrop of current stand-off along the Line of Actual Control in Ladakh with Chinese troops, also includes WeChat and Bigo Live.
+The ban, which comes in the backdrop of the current stand-off along the Line of Actual Control in Ladakh with Chinese troops, also includes WeChat and Bigo Live.

 The list of apps that have been banned also includes Helo, Likee, Cam Scanner, Vigo Video, Mi Video Call Xiaomi, Clash of Kings as well as e-commerce platforms Club Factory and Shein.

 This marks the largest sweep against Chinese technology companies.

 The Information Technology Ministry in a statement said it has received many complaints from various sources, including several reports about the misuse of some mobile apps available on Android and iOS platforms for “stealing and surreptitiously transmitting users’ data in an unauthorized manner to servers which have locations outside India”.

 “The compilation of these data, it’s mining, and profiling by elements hostile to national security and defense of India, which ultimately impinges upon the sovereignty and integrity of India, is a matter of very deep and immediate concern which requires emergency measures,” the statement said.